 - 8. The Council's Procurement Strategy is also fundamental to Capital Investment processes, and sets out how best value will be achieved in this and all other areas of procurement activity. - 9.
 The Council now has five year Directorate Asset Plans in place for each Directorate.
 Reviewed annually these documents consider the needs and aspirations of all services in the context of current and future accommodation needs.
 They are consistent with strategic plans and policies and inform the capital programming process. - 10.
 As these and other policy or strategy documents are developed or revised, they will show clearly how they contribute to the Capital Strategy.
 The cross-departmental management framework established to develop the Capital Strategy will ensure that the necessary consistency and feedback into service strategies is achieved.

 Key Capital Investment Priorities

-11. Key Capital Investment priorities for each of the Council's Directorates, and how they contribute to the Council Plan themes (recognising that all services contribute in some way to all themes), are as follows.
+11. Key Capital Investment priorities and how they contribute to the Council Plan themes (recognising that many priorities contribute to multiple themes), are as follows.